Amish Country Near Fort Wayne, Indiana

 Walking into a local Cafe in the surrounding Fort Wayne area, we immediately encountered the dessert display with lots of homemade pies and cakes!
 Yum!
 As we ordered from the large menu, we took note of the very reasonable prices.
 I decided to try some homemade seafood chowder and sweet potato fries.
-I was not disappointed, as they were steamy and tasty!
+No disappoinment here as they were steamy and tasty!
 Watch out for those hot dishes.
-I blistered the roof of my mouth, as a fry could not be quickly dislodged from it.
+I blistered the roof of my mouth, as I could not remove the fry quickly enough.
 I finished my meal with a pumpkin cake that was unique and light and full of pumpkin flavor!
 Wonderful!

 As we continued on our journey, we saw Amish farms sprinkled over the area!
 Occasionally we passed Amish buggies making their way slowly down the road.
 The weather was chilly that day and most of the buggies were closed to keep the cold out therefore we were not able to see many faces as we passed by.

 We eventually stopped at an Amish shop called Our Front Porch.
 It was very touristy in appearance, but clean, bright and appealing.
 Their merchandise ranged from clothing to knick knacks to toys.
 We found lots of fun items and several of us made early Christmas purchases!